voceconnect/multi-post-thumbnails/readme.txt

 				MultiPostThumbnails::the_post_thumbnail('post', 'secondary-image'); endif; ?>

 == Frequently Asked Questions ==

+= I'm trying to upgrade to a new verions of WordPress and get an error about `MultiPostThumbnails` =

+This is caused by using the example in previous readmes that didn't do a check for the `MultiPostThumbnails` class existing first.
+This has been corrected in the Installation section.

 = How do I register the same thumbnail for multiple post types? =